It is completely surrounded by the World Heritage listed Blue Mountains National Park.

 The National Parks and Wildlife Service manages a number of airfields within national parks for management and emergency purposes.
 Specific funding to manage the airfield could be allocated to National Parks from the Bushfire Risk Mitigation and Resilience Program managed by NSW Treasury.

-The Conservation Society is working with local residents and community groups to ensure that any proposed use of the airfield does not affect residents and compromise the conservation values of the Blue Mountains National Park and in particular the Grose Wilderness Area.
+The Conservation Society is working with local residents and community groups - especially the Katoomba Airfield Community Group - to ensure that any proposed use of the airfield does not affect residents and compromise the conservation values of the Blue Mountains National Park and in particular the Grose Wilderness Area.

 In December 2018 the Society sent a series of letters regarding the Katoomba Airfield to -